Super cheap robotaxi rides spark widespread anxiety in China - KESQ

 Hong Kong (CNN) — In China, it’s possible to travel six miles in a driverless taxi for just about 50 cents.

-Self-driving cars, commonly called robotaxis, are being popularized at cut-throat prices in Wuhan, a sprawling metropolis of over 11 million people in central China where the first major outbreak of Covid-19 emerged in 2020.
+Self-driving cars, commonly called robotaxis, are being popularized at cut-throat prices in Wuhan, a sprawling metropolis of over 11 million people in central China.
 It has ambitions to become the world’s first driverless city, even as the vehicles often struggle to navigate the streets.

 “You’ll never have to buy a car,” a passenger inside one of the white robotaxi sedans said in a video that has been viewed over 80 million times on Chinese social media platform Weibo since last week.